AbbasRaza5055/HandGestureVolumeControl/README.md

 # HandGestureVolumeControl
-Hand Gesture Controlled Volume System using OpenCV, MediaPipe, and Pycaw for real-time volume adjustment with webcam input
+Hand Gesture Controlled Volume System using OpenCV, MediaPipe, and Pycaw for real-time volume adjustment with webcam input.

 ## ✨ Features